d4 d6 chess

 - Move one of your Guardas.

 - Place one of your Guardas.
-This can only be done with a Guarda that is currently in the waiting area.
+This can only be done with a Guarda that is currently on a corner square of the waiting area -- viz. on a1, a8, h1 or h8.
 Pick it up and place it on any empty square in the playing area.

 - Promote one of your Cavalos.
 This can only be done with a Cavalo that is currently in the promotion area.
 Replace it by any other piece of choice that is of the same color.
 There is no limit to the amount of pieces of a type: you can have two Gatas or two Gatos of the same color on the board.
 Note that a White Cavalo that never makes a capturing move can only promote on a6 or h6, and a Black Cavalo that never makes a capturing move can only promote on a3 or h3.